lwojcik/dotfiles/README.md

 # dotfiles
-My config files for different tools I use.
+My config files for different tools I use on Windows and Linux.

 ## Notes